matter-labs/zksync-docs/content/00.build/05.zksync-101/_deploy_first/_remix_deploy_contract.md

 to="https://remix.ethereum.org/#url=https://github.com/uF4No/zksync-101-remix/blob/master/contracts/ZeekSecretMessages.sol"
 target="_blank" label="Open smart contract in Remix"}

+### Connect your wallet

+Make sure your wallet is currently connected to the %%zk_testnet_name%% as we will use our wallet’s configured network to deploy our smart contract.
+In Remix, under the Environment Section, select “Wallet” and click on “Connect Wallet”.

+### Compile the contract

-To compile the contract, click on  Compile ZeeksSecretMessages.sol.
-If you get a popup message requesting permissions to access **`ACCESS TO "WRITEFILE" OF "FILE MANAGER"`,** click on Accept.
+To compile the contract, click on "Compile ZeeksSecretMessages.sol".
+If you get a popup message requesting permissions to access **`ACCESS TO "WRITEFILE" OF "FILE MANAGER"`,** click on "Accept".

 ::callout{icon="i-heroicons-light-bulb"}
 Behind the scenes, Remix is using the zkSync Era custom solidity compiler (named `zksolc`) to generate zkSync VM compatible bytecode.
 [Learn more about zkSync custom compilers](/zk-stack/components/compiler/toolchain/overview).
 ::

-We will use our wallet’s configured network to connect and deploy our smart contract so make sure your wallet is currently connected to the %%zk_testnet_name%%.
-In Remix, under the Environment Section, select “Wallet” and click on “Connect Wallet”.
+### Deploy the contract

-To deploy the contract, click on “Deploy” and sign the transaction on your wallet.
+To deploy the contract, open the "Deploy" dropdown, check the "Verify contract" checkbox, and click on “Deploy & Verify”.
+Sign the transaction in your wallet and wait a few seconds until it's processed.
 Congratulations, you’ve deployed your first contract to %%zk_testnet_name%%!

+### Interact with the contract

 Next to the contract name you can find the address where the contract is deployed.
 The “Interact” section displays the forms to interact with the `getTotalMessages` and `sendMessage` functions.